capital-G/supercollider-wiki/PlayBuf-2017.md

 This UGen sets the 'done' flag iff `isLooping > 0` and the read pointer reaches `endPos`.

 There is no `doneAction` argument.
 Use `Done`, `FreeSelfWhenDone`, or `PauseSelfWhenDone`.

+### Comments:

+when `endPos` is given at low precision, the loop duration loses precision as you increase `startLoop`.
+I'd suggest `loopLength` (in frames or seconds) instead.
+A precise duration seems more important than a precise end, because we crossfade anyway.